kromero16/cs311_assignments/READM.md

 ```
 git clone https://github.com/csusm-cs/cs311_assignments.git
 ```
-The repository was organized into separate assignments.
+The repository was organized into separate directories for the assignments.

 2. Develop your program in a Linux system

 The assignments are designed to compile and run on a Linux environement, e.g. the empress.csusm.edu server.
 You may set up your own Linux system for the assignments as well.

 ## Submission